ilmich/ghip8/README.md

 ![Chip8 Sample Screenshot](screenshot.jpg)
 ![Chip8 Sample Screenshot](screenshot2.jpg)
 # Documentation
-This library is very simple, and in my opinion the above example is self explanatory, but there is also a [godoc](https://godoc.org/github.com/ilmich/ghip8)
+This library is very simple, and in my opinion the above example is self-explanatory, but there is also a [godoc](https://godoc.org/github.com/ilmich/ghip8)